cuijiyao01/docker-k8s-training/kubernetes/exercise_06_configmaps_secrets.md

 Either figure out the ports needed and extend the service.yaml from the previous exercise or download the service_https.yaml from [gitHub](./solutions/06_service_https.yaml).

 Once the service has an external IP try to call it with an https prefix.
-Check the certificate it returns - it should match the subject & organization specified in step 1.
+Check the certificate it returns - it should match the subject and organization specified in step 1.